matsujju/scraping_stackoverflow/README.md

 cd Desktop/temp_folder/scraping_stackoverflow/        (Here temp_folder is in Desktop...choose your own path if different) pip install scrapy  (from terminal)
 ```
-You can run a spider using the s`crapy crawl` command, such as
+You can run a spider using the `scrapy crawl` command, such as
 ```
 $ scrapy crawl questions      (here questions is spider name)
 ```